 This goes to show that there is always something missing when it comes to critiquing art photography.
 Perhaps Friedlander, Eugene Smith or Kertesz might have liked these last three and not liked the first five.
+Or perhaps they would not have liked any of them, even the ones Garry liked.
 The fact that some element is missing in the universal recognition of art, even by famous artisans, makes us appreciate the art that is accepted as universal.